 You can also trade in foreign markets that have less stringent requirements.
 If you’re interested in FOREX or in foreign stock exchanges, you might be able to day trade more frequently with less money.

-There are several situations in which the rule might apply.
+There are several situations in which the Pattern Day Trader Rule might apply.

 Let’s say you open a margin account with a broker and deposit $10,000.